oplS17projects/FP3/README.md

 Here is a look at the first page of the resulting [output](exploration2.pdf) before the `'turn-page` command:
 ![output image](output_image.png?raw=true "output image")

-To open the book, close the book, and turn the page, special calls are made to procedures that manage the PDF.
+To open the book, close the book, and turn the page, special calls are made to `draw` procedures that manage the PDF.
-Write, on the other hand, is a procedure that writes a paragraph (basically a list of words created using `make-paragraph`) to the book:
+Write, on the other hand, is a procedure I made to write a paragraph (an object created using `make-paragraph`) to the book:
 ```
 (define (write-paragraph para)
     (if (null? para)